-We also find evidence in support of prospect theory.
-In particular, we test whether investors trading at a loss exhibits stronger tendencies of reaching for yield than those trading at a gain, after controlling for other individual characteristics.
-Consistent with prospect theory, reaching for yield is more pronounced when investors are currently suffering from losses, especially when portfolio return is measured based on last month's end price.
+We also find evidence in support of prospect theory as an explanation for "reaching for yield".
+In particular, we test whether investors trading at a loss exhibit stronger tendencies of reaching for yield than those trading at a gain, after controlling for other individual characteristics.
+Consistent with prospect theory, reaching for yield is more pronounced when investors are currently experiencing losses.
 This result is robust to the two measures of interest rate innovations we consider and to all three measures of portfolio rebalancing activities.